Ad Noctum: Chapter 7

 “Shut up,” Volker said.
 “You did not.”

-“Well, he didn’t,” Volker said, looking at Telford.
+“Well, he didn’t,” Volker said, addressing Telford.
 “There’s no way.”

 Silence.

-“One half,” Rush said, with theatrical disappointment.
+“One half,” Rush said with theatrical disappointment.

 “Bullshit,” Volker snapped.
 “I don’t know what Altera is, but you didn’t prove the Riemann Hypothesis there.
 That’s not just a thing you go and do.”